I have an irritable uterus.

 Braxton Hicks are practice contractions and do not dilate your cervix.
 However, they can be painful and can feel like the real thing (almost).

-Here are a few way to tell if you’re having Braxton Hicks or true contractions.
+Here are a few ways to tell if you’re having Braxton Hicks or true contractions.

 Braxton Hicks: are irregular and infrequent.
 They’re usually pretty short (15-30 seconds).
 They do not increase in frequency, become regular or increase in duration and intensity.
-They should go away if you drink water or change positions.
+They should go away if you drink water, rest or change positions.

 True Contractions: are regular and frequent.
 They are longer than Braxton Hicks (30-80 seconds) and will increase in intensity.
 True contractions feel more like menstrual cramps rather than just a tightening of the belly and they will not go away with water or a change of position.